monsieurbiz/coffee-shop/README.md

     make dev-start

 The containers aren't run as daemons.
 So, just kill the process in your terminal to kill the containers.

+## The Slack Bot

+In order to use the bot, you need to specify the token of your Slack's Bot.

+The file `TOKEN` in the root directory must contain the token.